A) The process is really very simple. The information you’ll need to provide is:

 A) Interest is calculated daily on the outstanding principal balance and payable according to your payment frequency (ie, weekly, biweekly, monthly).

-A) For fixed terms loans, each monthly payment consists of a portion of interest and a portion of principal.
+A) For fixed terms loans, each regular payment consists of a portion of interest and a portion of principal.
 The proportion of interest is higher in the first payment, and it reduces as the principal is repaid.
 For lines of credit, there are various repayment options, including interest only.

 A) Swan Valley Credit Union will consider your request, based on your personal information, and a credit assessment will be made.
 Usually you’ll receive an answer within 24 hours.